greenhousecode/create-meh-app/README.md

 # Create MEH App

-> Quickly scaffolds a new Node.js project by setting up linting, formatting, automatic deployment, and two-way environment secrets syncing.
+> Quickly scaffolds a new Node.js project by setting up linting, formatting, automatic deployment, two-way environment secrets syncing, and more.

 ## Usage